What are the top 10 questions I should ask about equity awards I receive at a privately held company?

 - What are the vesting rules?
-For example, do the grants fully vest only after an IPO, acquisition, or some other type of liquidity event?
+For example, is there an initial one-year cliff-vesting period from the date of hire or grant followed by monthly vesting?
+In addition, do the grants fully vest only after an IPO, acquisition, or some other type of liquidity event?

 - What are the SEC rules and contractual restrictions on resales of the stock after a liquidity event?

 - How soon after an IPO can you sell the shares?

 - Are there buyback provisions and repurchase rights that allow your employer to repurchase shares if you leave the company?
 Alternatively, how soon after you terminate employment must you exercise options to avoid forfeiture?
 Would the exercise trigger a noncompete provision?